WORK WITH US

 Primary Responsibilities:

-• Lead weekly rehearsals and music theory classes using effective and inspiring teaching methods.
+• Lead weekly rehearsals and musicianship training, using effective and inspiring teaching methods.

 • Collaborate with the ensemble pianist to deliver well-planned, cohesive instruction.